Boudican revolt: Initial rebel actions

 In AD 60 or 61, while the Roman governor, Gaius Suetonius Paulinus, was leading a campaign against the island of Mona (modern Anglesey) off the northwest coast of Wales, a refuge for British rebels and a stronghold of the druids, the Iceni conspired with their neighbours the Trinovantes, amongst others, to rise in revolt.

 Boudica was their leader.
 According to Tacitus, the rebels drew inspiration from the example of Arminius, the prince of the Cherusci who had driven the Romans out of Germany in AD 9, and their own ancestors who had driven Julius Caesar from Britain.
 Cassius Dio says that at the outset Boudica employed a form of divination, releasing a hare from the folds of her dress and interpreting the direction in which it ran, and invoked Andraste, a British goddess of victory.

-In an imaginary speech, the Roman historian Tacitus has Boudica addressing her army with these words: "It is not as a woman descended from noble ancestry, but as one of the people that I am avenging lost freedom, my scourged body, the outraged chastity of my daughters," and concludes, "This is a woman's resolve; as for men, they may live and be slaves."
-Tacitus depicts Boudica as a victim of Roman slavery and licentiousness, her fight against which made her a champion of both barbarian and British liberty; and he portrays Boudica's actions as an example of the bravery of a free woman, rather than of a queen, sparing her the negative connotations associated with queenship in the ancient world.

 Camulodunum

 The first target of the rebels was the former capital of the Trinovantes, Camulodunum (Colchester), which had been made into a colonia for Roman military veterans.
 These veterans had been accused of mistreating the locals.
 A huge temple to the former emperor Claudius had also been erected in the city at great expense to the local population, causing much resentment.
 The future governor Quintus Petillius Cerialis, then commanding the Legio IX Hispana, attempted to relieve the city, but suffered an overwhelming defeat.
 The infantry with him were all killed and only the commander and some of his cavalry escaped.
 The location of this battle is unknown.

 The Roman inhabitants sought reinforcements from Catus Decianus, but he sent only two hundred auxiliary troops.
 Boudica's army attacked the poorly defended city and destroyed it, besieging the last defenders in the temple for two days before it fell.
 Archaeologists have shown that the city was methodically demolished.
 After this disaster, Catus Decianus, whose actions had provoked the uprising, fled to Gaul.